-We didn’t really know what to expect or if Bold Monk even served food, when we decided to meet there that day.
-Sadly, we had already eaten when we went.
-I say sadly because the food looked amazing.
-In fact, their current Google rating is a 4.9 with almost 200 reviews.
-That’s incredible!
-I can’t wait to go back for brunch or some of that pizza!
-Thanks to our bar mate for letting me snap this photo.
+When we decided to visit Bold Monk, we really didn’t know what to expect or if Bold Monk Brewing even served food.
+Unfortunately, we had eaten before we went.
+I say unfortunately because the food looks amazing.
+In fact, their current Google rating is a 4.6 with almost 400 reviews.
+That’s pretty incredible!
+I can’t wait to go back for brunch or some of that pizza our bar mates ordered.
+Shout out for letting me snap this photo.
 Yes, I do that a lot to the embarrassment of my daughter.

 Bold Monk Vibe